maintainer64/AHGEJLIHA/README.md

 👋 Hello, everyone!
 I'm Angelina Shkatova.
 I'm 19 years old. 🦋 ✈ I moved from Chelyabinsk to Ekaterinburg. 🚀
-📚 I'm studing at Ural Federal University in IT-program. 🎓 ⌨ My interests in IT: C#-developing, Game-Developing, Frontend-Developing and System Analysis. 🖥 🔸 My hobby: 📹video editing💻, ⚽footbal⛹️‍♀️, 📒english🖊 and more other activity 🔸 🔹 My social sites: 🔹
+📚 I'm studing at Ural Federal University in IT-program. 🎓 💻 I'm working as an intern Business-analyst at Naumen 🖊 ⌨ My interests in IT: C#-developing, Game-Developing, Frontend-Developing and Business\System Analysis. 🖥

+🔸 My hobby: 📹video editing💻, ⚽footbal⛹️‍♀️, 📒english🖊 and more other activity 🔸 🔹 My social sites: 🔹
 1) 🔴 VKontakte: http://vk.com/angelinashkatova 🔴